eriksszva/resume-classifier-pipeline/README.md

+# Resume Screening Classifier for Data Scientist Applications

 ![Flow](img/flow.png)

-# Resume Screening Classifier for Data Scientist Applications
+> ⚠️ *This is a use case example, the final classifier can be integrated with GenAI, this current process does not involve any GenAI components.*

 This repository focuses on developing a **scalable and reliable resume classification system** tailored to evaluate the relevance of resumes for data scientist roles.
 The core implementation emphasizes **machine learning models**, **semantic embeddings**, **API deployment**, and **monitoring infrastructure**, with a strong emphasis on **modular design and long-term maintainability**—not on resume extraction or GenAI parsing.